-- Bend your knees out of lockout – This is your starting position
+- Bend your knees slightly so that you’re out of full lockout

 - Keep torso straight

-- Place your hands crossed on your shoulders (or as comfortable)
+- Place your hands crossed on your shoulders (or out in front of you)

-- Look forward and let your butt go down slowly (Note that different knee position alters quadriceps activation (Check out the study HERE).
-There are many squat variations but don’t be afraid to let the knees go past the line of the toes, as this is natural)
+- Look forward go down slowly (don’t be afraid to let the knees go past the line of the toes, as this is natural)

-The more intense and explosive we go, the more fibers are recruited.
+The more intense and explosive we go, the more muscle fibres you will recruit.

 To up the intensity and explosiveness on the squat motion, we’ll add a jump.

-- Bend knees out of lockout slightly to place tension on the quadriceps
+- Slightly bend knees out of lockout to place tension on the quadriceps

 - Once your legs are slightly below parallel, squat up explosively and at the very top, jump off of your toes

-Note that as you come up, you can swing with your arms to create momentum – This movement usually comes naturally.
+Note: As you explode up, you can swing with your arms with you to create momentum.
+This movement usually comes naturally.
 As this exercise becomes easier, try using a weighted vest such as this one.

-As we’ll mention further on in this article, both exercises (squats and lunges) have their benefits in a leg workout, which is exactly why you shouldn’t just focus on one of them.
+As we’ll mention further on in this article, both exercises (squats and lunges) have their benefits in a leg workout, which is exactly why you should focus on both of them.

-The Bulgarian split squats are a mix between squats and lunges and the only thing it requires is a bench to place your leg on.
+The Bulgarian split squats are a mix between squats and lunges and the only thing it requires is a bench (or a chair) to place your back leg on.

-- Stand with your back against a bench or a chair (Almost a meter away)
+- Stand with your back against a bench/chair (almost a meter away)